rrwick/Porechop/README.md

 Whether or not `-o` is used, the `--verbosity` option will change the output of progress info:
 * `--verbosity 0` gives no output.
 * `--verbosity 1` (the default) gives summary info about end adapter trimming and shows all instances of middle adapter splitting.
-* `--verbosity 2` is described below.
+* `--verbosity 2` shows sequences and is described below.

 ### Verbose output

-If you call Porechop with `--verbosity 2`, then it will display the start/end of each read and use ANSI colours to show the trimming.
+If you call Porechop with `--verbosity 2`, then it will display the start/end of each read show the trimming in colour.
 Red indicates the adapter sequence and yellow indicates additional trimmed bases:

 <p align="center"><img src="misc/end_trimming.png" alt="End trimming"></p>